-I’m writing you from Mathias’ room, under the dim glow of little red, green and blue lights, listening to the beeping sounds that have become all too familiar.
-We’re on the 9th floor of the Montreal Children’s Hospital for Mathias’ sixth operation this year; the last preparatory surgery before the big one we’ve been dreading since he was a baby.
+I’m writing you from Mathias’ room, under the dim glow of little red and blue lights, listening to the beeping sounds that have become all too familiar.
+We’re at the Montreal Children’s Hospital for the major surgery we had been dreading since he was a baby.

-Mathias is 8 years old, and he’ll soon have both his kidneys removed.
+Mathias is just 8 years old and he’s just had both his kidneys removed.
 Ever since he was diagnosed with congenital nephrotic syndrome at one month old, the idea of a transplant has cast a shadow over our lives.
 Over the last year, continuous dialysis has saved Mathias’ life.
 It eliminates the waste and excess fluid his kidneys cannot process.
 Without this treatment, my son would die from an accumulation of toxins in his blood.
 Your donations keep him alive.

 Did you know that pediatric dialysis is only available in Montreal?
 One year ago, we drove five hours to get to the Children’s so Mathias could have a permanent catheter placed in his stomach.
 The nurses in nephrology gave me advanced training so I could offer Mathias complex care at home.
 We left the hospital with the machine, pouches of solution, dressing materials and a new routine to follow.

 Now, every night at bedtime, Mathias watches his mother put on a surgical mask and sterile gloves.
 I connect him to his machine and to the feeding bag through another tube in his stomach.
 I leave his room feeling scared every time: Did I contaminate him?
 Did I forget something?
 But you’ve been there for me, more than once.

 Mathias also had other health problems.
 For years, he would have a vasovagal episode when I fed him.
 He’d break out in a sweat and vomit repeatedly.
 I was distraught, until doctors at the Children’s diagnosed the condition.